Resources for Job Seekers

-Assessment exercises are used in assessment and development centres.
-These are events which help employers to build a comprehensive picture of your strengths and weaknesses in relation to a particular job.
+Assessment centre exercises are used in assessment and development centres.
+These are events which help employers to build a more comprehensive picture of your strengths and weaknesses in relation to a particular job.
 The results of the assessments can be used to help make decisions about recruitment, development, and promotion.

 Typical assessment centre (or virtual assessment centre) events consist of a number of activities that have been specifically selected to help build a picture of your potential performance and style in a role with the employer.